 The 4th The King's Own Royal Regiment

 The 4th or The King's Own Regiment traces its origins to the 2nd Tangier Regiment of Foot.
 This was raised in Devonshire in 1680, by Charles, Earl of Plymouth, son of Charles II, to defend Tangier which had been ceded to Charles II on his marriage to Catherine of Braganza, Infanta of Portugal.
-The 4th Foot consisted of sixteen companies and a Grenadier Company formed on 19 July 1680 by selecting 8 men from each of the 16 companies.
-The fort was blown up as it was impossible to defend it against repeated attacks by the Moors, and the 2nd Tangier Regiment returned to England in 1684.
+The 2nd Tangier Regiment returned to England in 1684.

-From 1704 to 1710 it served as a Marine Corps on board the fleet and was present at the capture of Gibraltar (1704–05).
-In the beginning of the reign of Queen Anne, six regiments of marines were raised.
-Consequently, in 1711, the 4th reverted to a Foot Regiment.
+From 1704 to 1710, it served as a Marine Corps on board the fleet as the Queen's Marines.
+It was present at the capture of Gibraltar (1704–05).
+In 1715, the regiment resumed its position among the Land Forces of the Crown as The King's Own Regiment.

 On 1 July 1881, the infantry were given a geographical connection with an appropriate territorial title in place of the regimental number.
 The 4th (The King's Own Royal) Regiment became The 1st Battalion The King's Own (Royal Lancaster Regiment) and adopted the Red Rose of Lancaster as one of its badges.